rgdawson/Rgd.Stringlist/README.md

           MyStrings := Stringlist.Default(...)
             - Create a new Stringlist with specified properties (like TStringlist constructors) MyStrings := Stringlist.Default(Strings1)
-            - Create a new TRgdStringlist with same properties as Strings1.
+            - Create a new Stringlist with same properties as Strings1.

         WARNING, DO NOT USE:  MyStrings := Default(Stringlist);
           as this causes a memory leak where MyStrings gets Initialized twice and finalized once